UCIDataScienceInitiative/IntroR_Workshop/index.md

   + examples: binomial, poisson, normal, chi square, ...

 + Each distribution in R has four functions:
-  + these functions beging with a "d", "p", "q", or "r" and followed by the name of the distribution
+  + these functions begin with a "d", "p", "q", or "r" and are followed by the name of the distribution

 + ddist(parameters): refers to the density of each distribution
 + rdist(parameters): generates random numbers out of each distribution